 4 October

 - Work at Heights Forum and Second Phase of National WSH Campaign: Target Zero Falls 6 October

 - Logistics & Cranes Carnival

-- V NO

-9 November

-• Walkabout at TTSH to understand the Return To Work Programme
+9 November - Walkabout at TTSH to understand the Return To Work Programme 23 November - "Are you Kitchen Ready?"

-23 November

-- "Are you Kitchen Ready?"
 Risk Assessment Card for Kitchen Staff - Jurong Island Vision Zero Cluster Launch

-10 January

-• Third Phase of National WSH Campaign: Safe Hands 25 January

-• WSH Symposium on Cranes
+10 January • Third Phase of National WSH Campaign: Safe Hands 25 January • WSH Symposium on Cranes

 28 February • bizSAFE Convention 2019

-SINGAPORE WORKPLACE SAFETY AND HEALTH STATISTICS 2018

-20)17 2018
+2017 2018

 NO. RATE PER 100,000 EMPLOYED PERSONS NO. RATE PER 100,000 EMPLOYED PERSONS

 WORKPLACE INJURIES 12,498 369 12,810 373

 FATAL INJURIES 42 1.2 41 1.2

 MAJOR INJURIES 574 16.9 596 17.4

 MINOR INJURIES 11,882 351 12,173 355

 OCCUPATIONAL DISEASES 799 23.6 563 16.4

 MAJOR INJURIES FATALITIES MAJOR INJURIES FATALITIES

 CONSTRUCTION 110 12 124 14

 MANUFACTURING 124 7 123 4

 TRANSPORTATION & STORAGE 60 7 49 4

 WHOLESALE TRADE 22 3 15 5

 MAJOR INJURIES FATALITIES MAJOR INJURIES FATALITIES

 FALLS - SLIPS, TRIPS & FALLS 177 4 203 7

-FALLS - FALLS FROM HEIGHT 63 8 71 8
+FALLS - FALLS FROM HEIGHT 63 8 71 8 1

 MACHINERY INCIDENTS 74 1 76 1

-VEHICULAR INCIDENTS 41 14 46 7
+14

+46

+7

+SINGAPORE WORKPLACE SAFETY AND HEALTH STATISTICS\ 2018

 The fatal injury rate in 2018 remained constant at 1.2 per 100,000 employed persons with 1 fatal injury lesser than in 2017.
 While major and minor injuries have increased, occupational diseases have declined.

 Construction and Wholesale Trade saw an increase in fatalities, but there were fewer fatalities in Manufacturing and Transportation & Storage.

 While there was an increase in Slips, Trips & Falls fatalities and injuries, fatalities from Vehicular incidents saw a 50% reduction in 2018.

-Statistics are by calendar year
+\Statistics are by calendar year

 BUILDING INDUSTRY CAPABILITIES AND SETTING ACCEPTABLE WSH PRACTICES

 WSH 2028 TRIPARTITE STRATEGIES COMMITTEE INAUGURAL MEETING

 9 April 2018

-The Ministry of Manpower (MOM) convened a Workplace Safety & Health (WSH) 2028 Tripartite Strategies Committee (TSC) in April 2018 to consult and recommend national strategies to chart WSH directions for the next ten years.
-The TSC, chaired by Mr John Ng, Chairman of the WSH Council, comprised of industry leaders from across academia, businesses, associations and unions.
-During the meeting on 9 April, the members generated ideas that guided further discussion and public engagement towards the launch of the WSH 2028 report in 2019.

 WSH AWARDS 2018

 31 July 2018

 he WSH Awards 2018 recognised 158 companies and individuals for achieving excellence in workplace safety and health.
 The annual event, jointly organised by the by the WSH Council and MOM, was held on 31 July 2018 at the Marina Bay Sands Convention Centre and was attended by 1,200 participants.
-Guest-of-Honour, Mrs Josephine Teo, Minister for Manpower, graced the event with Minister of State for Manpower and National Development Mr Zaqy Mohamad.
+Guest-of-Honour, Mrs Josephine Teo, Minister for Manpower, graced the event with Minister of State for Manpower and National Development Mr Zagy Mohamad.
 She highlighted in her opening address that strong WSH ownership is a key attribute that had helped the award recipients to obtain greater business productivity.
 The event also provided networking opportunities for attendees to exchange ideas as well as form meaningful relationships.